 - Click the Key icon in the Duo Mobile app on your device to launch the barcode scanner.
 Scanning the barcode on the screen will turn your tablet or phone into an authentication device.
 Then click Continue.

-- This confirmation indicates that the user ‘john’ has an Android device in his account as a recognized or enrolled device.
+- This confirmation indicates that the user ‘john’ has an Android device as a recognized or enrolled device in his account.

 - Everything is in place now.
 Keep your phone/tablet close by and enter your password to proceed to stage one.
 You’ve arrived at the Two-Factor Authentication point.

-- As a login method, you have the option of using Duo Push or Passcode.
+- As a login method, you can use Duo Push or Passcode.
 Click login if you’ve chosen Duo Push.
 Your Android/iOS device should display a notification.

 - Select Approve from the Duo Mobile app.
 You should see something like this right away: